Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

 In the context of Amazon Web Services (AWS), Elastic Load Balancing (ELB) is a managed service that acts as a load balancer.
 It automatically distributes incoming traffic across multiple resources, such as EC2 instances, containers, or Network Load Balancers, within your VPC (Virtual Private Cloud).

 types of load balancer:
+	- Application Load Balancer :
+An Application Load Balancer (ALB) is a type of load balancer offered by Amazon Web Services (AWS) within its Elastic Load Balancing (ELB) service.
+It operates at the application layer (layer 7).
+An Application Load Balancer makes routing decisions at the application layer (HTTP/HTTPS), supports path-based routing, and can route requests to one or more ports on each container instance in your cluster
+	- AWS CodeBuild: Build and Test Code
+	- AWS CodeDeploy: Deployment Automation
+	- AWS CodeStar: Unified CI/CD Projects

 33. **What are the routing policies in the route53?**